 You are here

-You're invited to participate in the Cloned Plants Project by purchasing a cloned lilac and reporting phenology observations via Nature's Notebook.
+You're invited to participate in the Cloned Plants Project by purchasing a cloned lilac and reporting phenology observations on it via Nature's Notebook.
 You can also participate by tracking a common lilac that is already established in your yard.

 A lilac in New York blooms later than a lilac in Virginia.
 Why?
 One way to better understand the timing of spring phenology is by planting genetically identical plants, or clones, in different locations, and then to observe when they leaf out and flower.
 When observations are made on cloned plants, you can know with confidence that differences in the timing of flowering and leafing between different individuals is due to differences in local environmental conditions.